-In 1911 a factory in Paris was opened to satisfy the demands from their French clientele.
+In 1911 a factory in Paris was opened to satisfy the demands of their French clientele.
 A larger factory was built three years later in Bois-Colombes.
 The production of these facilities focused primarily on the H6B, a large, luxurious, and desirable automobile.

 As was customary at the time, Hispano Suiza delivered the rolling-chassis H6 to custom coach builder for assembly.
-This resulted in unique and custom bodies that complimented the power, ingenuity and performance of the components of the chassis.
+This resulted in unique and custom bodies that complimented the power, ingenuity, and performance of the components of the chassis.
 Only the finest coach builders were commissioned to build the bodies.

 In 1932 production of the H6B ended and in 1933, the production of the H6C began.
-The H6C was powered by a 7983 cc engine, the result of modifying the cylinder size of the of the straight-six cylinder power-plant.
-The need to increase the horsepower of the cars were two-fold, the first being the need to stay competitive when compared with its competition, the second being the fact that the custom-built bodies had become heavier to keep pace with luxury.
+The H6C was powered by a 7983 cc engine, the result of modifying the cylinder size of the straight-six cylinder power-plant.
+The need to increase the horsepower of the cars was two-fold, the first being the need to stay competitive when compared with its competition, the second being the fact that the custom-built bodies had become heavier to keep pace with luxury.
 The need to offer an even larger engine became apparent.
-There was little room left in modification of the six-cylinder power-plant, so Birkigt decided that a V-12 would be more appropriate and allow the ability for future modifications.
+There was little room left in the modification of the six-cylinder power-plant, so Birkigt decided that a V-12 would be more appropriate and allow the ability for future modifications.
 The result was the T68, also known as the J-12.

 In 1924 Hispano-Suiza produced the Type 12Jb V-12 aircraft engine produced 400 horsepower.
 In 1926 the engine was enlarged, dubbed the 12Hb, and produced over 500 horsepower.
 In 1928 the 12Nb version was introduced, a result of enlarging the engine further, resulting in 720 horsepower.

 Hispano took over Ballot in 1930, the producers of a 4580cc Junior six-cylinder engine.
 In 1934, the Junior was replaced with the K6 model.